 This weeks Crafty Bloggers' Club post is from Gemma.
 You can find more of her makes on Instagram @sewminigems

 Hi, I’m Gemma from SewMiniGems and I am pleased to be back as a Guest Blogger for Crafty Sew & So.
-This time I have chosen a My Handmade Wardrobe pattern, the FREE Simple Tee.
+This time I have chosen a My Handmade Wardrobe pattern, 3 by 3 Tees.

 Everyone needs a tee pattern, and this is a pattern that you can modify in many ways to suit you.
 For example, you could lengthen it into a dress or tunic, you could shorten it and add a gathered skirt, you could add sleeves, you could add a peplum… the possibilities are endless.